 You can find either water-based or oil-based size, depending on the object you want to gild.

 Remember to use water-based size indoors and never outdoors.

 Water-based sizes become tacky in 20 minutes and are ready to receive the gold leaf.
 You will have at least 36 hours or more to apply all the leaf.
 This size is only ideal when you’re working on large scale surfaces such as walls or ceilings.

 Oil-based size, on the other hand, has varying drying times, ranging from 1.5 hours to 24 hours.
 They equally have different open times.

 Quick-dry oil sizes become tacky in 1.5 hours and give you an open window for about two hours.
 Therefore, you only have to apply enough size that you can gild realistically within the 2-hour period.

-This size is suitable for small areas or higher quality projects.
+This size is suitable for small areas or higher-quality projects.
 Remember to use a good oxtail brush to apply your chosen size in thin and even coats.
-Avoid laying the leaf when the size is still wet, as it will cause blotchy marks, affecting the quality of the finished product.
+Avoid laying the leaf on a wet size, as this will cause blotchy marks, affecting the quality of the finished product.

 3. Start applying the gold leaf

 There are two types of gold leaf you can use: the Transfer leaf and the Loose leaf.